 -- Weeks #3, 4: Swim continuously for 20 minutes

 -- Weeks #5, 6: Swim continuously for 25 minutes

 -- Weeks #7, 8: Swim continuously for 30 minutes

 -- Week #9: Swim continuously for 35 minutes

 *Note: If you have access to a pool, swim every day available.
 Four to five days a week and 200 meters in one session is your initial workup goal.
 Also, you want to develop your sidestroke on both the left and the right side.
 Try to swim 50 meters in one minute or less.

-Category II is a more intense workout designed for those who have been involved with a routine PT schedule or those who have completed the requirements of category I. DO NOT ATTEMPT THIS WORKOUT SCHEDULE UNLESS YOU CAN COMPLETE THE WEEK #9 LEVEL OF CATEGORY I WORKOUTS.
+Category II is a more intense workout designed for those who have been involved with a routine PT schedule or those who have completed the requirements of Category I. Do not attempt this workout schedule unless you can complete the week #9 level of Category 1 workouts.

 Running Schedule II: